 The Framework is organized into five major units that comprise the Course in Effective Teaching Practices.
 Each area includes five to seven hour-long learning modules that help faculty develop practical and research-based instructional techniques.

-The Course is designed to be taken in cohorts led be Facilitators on campus or in collaboration with ACUE.
+The Course is designed to be taken in cohorts led by Facilitators on campus or in collaboration with ACUE.
 At present, the Course is available through our college and university partnerships.
-Educators interested in bringing ACUE’s Course to their campus should contact ACUE at email@example.com
+Educators interested in bringing ACUE’s Course to their campus should contact ACUE at firstname.lastname@example.org

 Endorsed by the American Council on Education (ACE), ACUE’s Certificate in Effective College Instruction recognizes educators who complete ACUE’s Course in Effective Teaching Practices.
 To satisfy Course requirements and earn this Certificate, course-takers: